jugordon/AzureConsumption/README.md

 2. In the key vault account, go to Access Control (IAM) and add the role Key Vault Secret User to the managed identity of the function app
    ![KeyVault Secrets](https://github.com/jugordon/AzureConsumption/blob/main/resources/keyvaultsecretuser.png)

-## Configure Azure Function Environment Variables
+## Configure Function Environment Variables
 Add the following environment variables :
 1. AccountName -> Name of the storage account
 2. BillID -> BillID or enrollment number